Content

 Google BigQuery Advantages

-It simplifies the creation of data marts for focused data analysis on specific business areas and allows for efficient querying and analysis of data stored in data warehouses.
+It simplifies the creation of data marts for focused data analysis on specific business areas and allows for efficient querying and analysis of data stored in Google BigQuery data warehouses.

 It's difficult to imagine a marketer who doesn't work with Google Ads, Google Analytics 4, Google Sheets, Looker Studio, YouTube, and other Google products.
 Google is a real monster of marketing and advertising.
 And Google BigQuery is part of Google's infrastructure.
 In simple words, this means - native connectors (eg. Google Ads Data Transfer).

 Google is continuously developing its cloud services platform, including BigQuery.
-So you don’t need to worry that this service will be abandoned and cease to be supported and updated.
-Among its other advantages, Google BigQuery is simple and fast, and a vast number of specialists can work with it.
-It also comes with ready-made sets of SQL queries so you can get useful insights from your collected data.
+So you don't need to worry that this service will be abandoned and cease to be supported and updated.
+Among its other advantages, Google BigQuery is simple and fast, and many specialists can work with it.
+It also comes with ready-made sets of SQL queries to get useful insights from your collected data.

 Google BigQuery works with machine learning (ML) and artificial intelligence (AI), which help you analyze and automate your marketing by segmenting audiences, searching for useful insights, and doing many more things to make your life easier.

-If you’re already sold on BigQuery, you can immediately jump to the takeaways of this article or go read other articles about setting up and working with BigQuery.
-If you’re still on the fence, here are some reasons why you should give BigQuery a try.
+If you're already sold on BigQuery, you can immediately jump to this article's takeaways or read other articles about setting up and working with BigQuery.
+If you're still on the fence, here are some reasons why you should give BigQuery a try.

 Features of Google BigQuery